-When someone is suffering from a drug addiction, the likelihood that they will seek treatment help on their own is unlikely.
-The disease of addiction is the only disease that convinces the suffering person that they don’t have it.
+When someone has been suffering from drug addiction, the likelihood that they will seek treatment help on their own is unlikely.
+The disease of addiction is the only disease that tells the person suffering that they don’t have it.
 This kind of denial can lead many addicts and alcoholics straight into their grave.
-This may sound extreme, but it is a reality.
+This sounds extreme but is a reality.
 Addiction is a chronic, progressive and fatal disease that needs to be addressed.
-Addiction, for many reasons, should not be pushed under the rug.
-In the case of addiction it may be necessary for friends and family to come together in the form of a drug addiction intervention in order to get the addict into treatment and over their drug addiction.
+Addiction for many reasons should not be pushed under the rug.
+In the case of addiction it may be necessary for friends and family to bind together in the form of an intervention, in order to get them into treatment, and over their drug addiction.

 It is important to recognize when an intervention is needed.
-The following signs may be indicative that a loved one’s drug use is out of hand:
+The following signs may be indicative that an individuals drug use is out of hand: